 Is Lamb Dog Food Good For Dogs?

 Lamb is high in protein and healthy fats yet gentle on sensitive stomachs.
 As a result, it tends to be a good choice for just about any pooch.
 Not only that, but dogs usually love the taste.

 It makes for a nice respite from all the chicken and beef recipes out there, and many picky pups will eat lamb after turning their noses up at other foods.
 Despite all those advantages, it’s not as expensive as other exotic meats.
 Most lamb-based foods are well within the average owner’s price range.

 Are There Any Downsides to Feeding Your Dog Lamb?

 Yes.
 It’s not as popular as other meat sources, so your options will be more limited.
 For example, it can be much harder to find a lamb-based food than one made with chicken.
 Also, lamb is high in saturated fat.

 That’s not a huge deal if your dog is active, but if you have an overweight pup, you may want to give them something less fattening.
 Finally, lamb has little taurine in it.

 Taurine is essential for heart health, so you want to ensure your dog gets all they need.
 If you’re switching to a lamb-based food, ensure it has enough taurine for your pup.

 What Else Should You Look for in a Lamb-Based Food?

-Finding a high-quality dog food is hard under the best of circumstances, but it’s especially difficult when you’re unfamiliar with the primary ingredient involved.
-We hope that these reviews have made it easier for you to find a lamb dog food that your pup will be happy to eat — and that you’ll be happy to buy for them.
+Finding a high-quality dog food is challenging under the best circumstances, but it’s especially difficult when you’re unfamiliar with the primary ingredient involved.
+We hope these reviews have made it easier for you to find lamb dog food that your pup will be happy to eat and that you’ll be happy to buy for them.